ThePrimeagen/fem-algos/lessons/11-graphs/A-graphs.md

 connected: When every node has a path to another node
 directed: When there is a direction to the connections.
 Think Twitter
 undirected: !directed.
 Think Facebook (i haven't been on in 10 years, it may have changed)
+weighted: The edges have a weight associated with them.
+Think Maps
 dag: Directed, acyclic graph.

 #### Implementation Terms